Asbestos Abatement Professionals

 The Trust takes fraud and attempted fraud very seriously and under some circumstances is required to report fraud or suspected fraud to the U.S. Bankruptcy Court.
 The Trust will investigate suspicious claims and apply heightened scrutiny as it deems warranted.
-Fraud and Conspiracy to Commit Fraud are violations of both state and federal laws and can expose a claimant and/or anyone participating or assisting in the fraud to both civil and criminal sanctions.
-A professional (and his company) suspected of assisting a claimant with a fraudulent claim will also be reported to the state licensing board.
-See also FAQ #18
+Fraud and Conspiracy to Commit Fraud are violations of both state and federal laws and can subject a claimant and/or anyone participating or assisting in the fraud to both civil and criminal penalties.
+Additionally, a professional (and his company) suspected of assisting a claimant with a fraudulent claim will also be reported to the state licensing board.

 Note to Homeowners